 One of the biggest flashpoints that seems to come about with Tom Kha Gai is the ingredients, and paying homage to how they’re represented by the name.
 Here’s how the name breaks down:

 - Gai: Chicken

-I don’t speak Vietnamese, but I know how to use Google translate, and this is pretty straightforward.
+I don’t speak Thai, but I know how to use Google translate, and this is pretty straightforward.
 My takeaway is this: if your tom kha gai isn’t a soup, if it doesn’t include galangal, and if there isn’t some kind of protein that could resemble chicken, you might want to just call it curried coconut soup instead of invoking the traditional name.

 Use fresh galangal for the best flavor

 The fresh galangal is really the key here to me, well that and having some fresh kaffir lime leaves (fresh lemon leaves or lime leaves can work in a pinch).
 Asian markets often carry both of these fresh or frozen, so, if you have an Asian market near you, don’t just do the cop-out and buy some ginger–do the right thing and at least try it first with fresh galangal.
 Fresh galangal is much more floral and aromatic than ginger, and although they look similar, they’re very different.
 Galangal also won’t lend heat to a broth as strongly as ginger will, so you can use it with a heavier hand without worrying about it getting overpowering.